 Kristine Marie Jensen is my second great-grandmother on my father’s mother’s side.
 She was born July 23, 1847, in Denmark.
-She migrated to American in 1863 and crossed the plains with a group of Mormon Pioneers.
+She migrated to America in 1863 and crossed the plains with a group of Mormon Pioneers.

 In preparation for last week’s “Red Edge Live Pioneer Day” special with renowned LDS historian and storyteller Glenn Rawson, Elisa did a little research on her history for me and discovered an account of her miraculous journey across the plains